musamueed19/DSA-AP-2024/README.md

 > [!TIP]
 > Advice: You must try to implement the DSA in other Technologies (like Java, Python, etc).

 ## Wanna run the Code?
-Copy this below command.
+Run this below command.
 ```
 node filename
 ```